Chavez rival struggles to close gap in Venezuela race

 Being the center of attention is, of course, nothing new for a man who, since winning the 1998 presidential election, has dominated Venezuela with his radical socialism, charismatic style and aggressive stance against U.S. “imperialism.”

-Capriles and his aides scoff at the pollsters, pointing out their failure to predict either the landslide nature of his February primary win, with 62 percent, or the unexpectedly large turnout of 3 million voters.
+Capriles and his aides scoff at Schemel and others among Venezuela’s numerous pollsters, pointing out their failure to predict either the landslide nature of his primary win, with 62 percent, or the unexpectedly large turnout of 3 million voters.

 The uber-confident Capriles, 39, also likes to remind Venezuelans that he has never lost a vote and defied popular wisdom to convincingly win the Miranda state governorship in 2008 against powerful Chavez loyalist Diosdado Cabello.